 We’re back for another ‘Wedding Week‘ post where all week I’m giving you an insight to our wedding day.
-In yesterday’s post I shared the personal details of our wedding ceremony and in today’s post, I’m revealing all about what we wore, how I found wedding dress shopping and how we managed to stick to our wedding outfits budget.
+In yesterday’s post I shared the personal details of our wedding ceremony and in today’s post, I’m revealing all about our wedding outfits.
+You’ll get to see our wedding party outfits, my wedding dress, the groom’s suit, how I found wedding dress shopping and how we managed to stick to our wedding outfits budget.

 There’s so much focus on the wedding dress, colour schemes (and matching your bridesmaids to said colour scheme), what is and isn’t acceptable to wear for a wedding, losing weight for the wedding, going dress shopping… it’s exhausting.
 This post is in no way telling you what you should or shouldn’t do when it comes to choosing outfits for your wedding party.
 In fact, I hope it inspires you to shut out other people’s expectations and do your own thing!